How to Paint Terracotta Pots for Succulents

-I've been wanting to do another project with succulents, but couldn’t come up with anything that sounded exciting.
-I’ve had a few people ask me about how I painted some pots I did for a pop up sale during the summer.
+I've had a few people ask me about how I painted some pots I did for a pop up sale during the summer.
 I was thinking it might also be fun to give away some succulents for Valentine's Day gifts.
 So I decided to do a little tutorial on how to paint flower pots!

 Honestly, painting these little flower pots is rather simple, but I did learn a few tricks after painting almost 100 of them.
 I love the looked of dipped pots but it was trickier than I thought to make them look good dipped.
 So, if you like the hand dipped look, read on to find out how I did it!